SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You can also look for discounts on TripAdvisor or Booking.com before you book your hotel.
 They offer several discounts on room rates, parking, wifi, and more.
 Click the links below for details.

 St. Patrick's Day always coincides with the NCAA basketball tournament.
-This year's first and second rounds in the tournament starts on the day before Saint Patrick's Day.
-Here are some of the places in San Francisco where you can celebrate and also watch the games.
+This year, the NCAA team selection show is on Saint Patrick's Day.
+Here are some of the places in San Francisco where you can see which teams will make the cut in 2024.

 1. Johnny Foley's Irish House: This is a great place to watch the games.
 I recommend heading toward the back of the bar where there are several TVs.
 From here, you can watch the game from either the tables or from selected seats right at the bar.